Tereschenko Palace: History

-It was renovated and extended in 1975 and a second floor built over the greenhouse.
+It was renovated and extended in 1975 and a second floor built over the greenhouse, which was between the palace proper and the utility building.
 The interior has the original marble stairs, and the remains of the ancient Greek style ornament on the wall.
 There is also a preserved old desk used by Tereshchenko.
 Near the palace there are outbuildings, stables and other buildings and to the rear of the palace is a great fountain of unknown origin.